Tamal Mudo Recipe Costa Rica

 On top of the masa, add your filling- either black bean or mashed potato.

 Now you will wrap the tamal.
-Pull up the long sides of the plantain leaf and then roll the down as if you were folding up a bag of tortilla chips so no one would eat any more.
+Pull up the long sides of the plantain leaf and then roll them down as if you were folding up a bag of tortilla chips so no one would eat any more of them.
 Then fold the short ends over the other side.

 Once you have done this for two tamales, place them on top of each other and tie them up with the string, as pictured.